wesleywerner/listed/README.md

 _Predictive shopping list_

-# Tests
+# Developing

+You are expected to install the dependencies with `npm install` before anything else.

+You should symlink any source dependencies into `source/` for easier development, run `npm run link` to do this.

+## Testing

 The test suite can run in either CLI or the browser, except for the tests that depend on a browser environment, localStorage for example, these will be skipped in the CLI environment.

-Install the dependencies with `npm install`, followed by `npm test` for the CLI, or open `test/browser.html` in your browser.
+Run `npm test` for the CLI, or open `test/browser.html` in your browser.

+## Building

+Install the dependencies with `npm install`, followed by `npm run build` to clean and release everything into `dist/` for you.

 # License